top of page

 THE MUSIC:

-The main musical theme is a sextuplet rhythmic motif, almost minimalist in style.
+The central musical theme is a sextuplet rhythmic motif, almost minimalist in style.
 It is played by various instruments, alone or accompanied, in different keys and tonalities.
 I aimed to create a sonic palette of sounds, colors, and textures, which I felt could depict the enormity and solitude of space.

 I was especially eager to explore the fusion of percussion and strings in a classical setting.
 Incorporating violin, viola, cello, and bass with marimba and percussion was both musically inspiring and challenging.
 There is nothing in our repertoire quite like this and I had to discover creative ways to blend their unique colors and timbre, both solo and in combination.